cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 Beebe's research on intersubjectivity and misattunement has significantly contributed to understanding the importance of synchronized interactions between infants and mothers, as well as adult patient-therapist dyads.
 This knowledge sets the context for the rest of the book, which focuses on attachment disturbances in adults.
 The next chapter reviews developmental factors contributing to the emergence of the attachment bond in children.

-### CHAPTER 2 Understanding the Development of Attachment Bonds and Attachment Behavior Over the Life Course
+## Chapter 2 Understanding the Development of Attachment Bonds and Attachment Behavior Over the Life Course

 **Developmentally Informed Treatments for Attachment Disturbances**
 - Based on understanding attachment bond formation